 Ensuring Student Success

 The Office of Student Success and Recruitment is dedicated to making sure you have access to the resources and mentorship needed to achieve your academic goals.
-We believe you have the ability to face any challenges presented to them, and we offer guidance and support along the way through academic advising, peer mentorship, student success workshops, and academic achievement programs.
+We believe you have the ability to face any challenges presented to you, and we offer guidance and support along the way through academic advising, peer mentorship, student success workshops, and academic achievement programs.
 Our Roadmap for Success and support programs will help you stay on track.

 Request Additional Information